joelparkerhenderson/pitch-deck/README.md

 ## Slide 6: Validation

-* Talk about any proof you have that validates that your solution works to solve the problem you have identified.
+* Talk about any proof you have that validates your problem, target, solution, and revenue.
 * What have you achieved, such as milestones or goals?
 * What are your next steps to validate your plan?
 * Investors want to see proof points because these reduce risk.